leandrocp/mdex/STREAMING_API.md

 - [x] Add `MDEx.stream/2` with `Stream.transform/5`.
 - [x] Keep all stream state private.
-- [x] Use `MDEx.Document.put_markdown/3` for input.
-- [x] Parse the open chunk with the MDEx fragment parser.
+- [x] Complete cumulative partial input with the existing fragment parser.
+- [x] Parse the cumulative source once per input chunk and once at EOF.
+- [x] Reuse parsed AST nodes instead of parsing each keyed range again.
 - [x] Handle UTF-8 code points split across chunks.
 - [x] Test errors, cleanup, early halt, and EOF.
 - [x] Test final output against full document parsing.
 - [x] Add a Phoenix Playground example with Req and LiveView.
 - [x] Test local branches for Loopyard, phoenix_streamdown, and Ash AI.
-- [ ] Define support for plugins that read or change the whole document.
-- [ ] Merge mdex_native PR #60 and release 0.2.9 with the parser metadata function.
-- [ ] Replace the temporary mdex_native Git branch dependency with `>= 0.2.9`.
+- [x] Document the keyed-document limit for plugin authors and users.
 - [ ] Run each client against the released MDEx package.

-## Open question

-The remaining API question is plugin support.
-A plugin that reads or changes the whole document may produce a different result when each keyed document is rendered on its own.
-Such plugins may need to keep the full open suffix under one id, or may not support streaming.
+## Known plugin limit

+A plugin that needs the whole response cannot treat one keyed document as the whole Markdown input.
+Use external state or run that plugin after collecting the complete source.
+The public id contract does not change for this case.